 We may from time to time distribute rights to our stockholders, including rights to acquire our securities.
 Under the deposit agreement, the depositary will not offer you those rights unless the distribution to ADS holders of both the rights and any related securities are either registered under the U.S. Securities Act of 1933, as amended, or the Securities Act, or exempt from registration under the Securities Act.
-We are under no obligation to file a registration statement with respect to any such rights or securities or to endeavor to cause such a registration statement to be declared effective.
-Moreover, we may not be able to establish an exemption from registration under the Securities Act.
+We are under no obligation to file a registration statement with respect to any such rights or securities or to endeavor to cause such a registration under the Securities Act.
 Accordingly, you may be unable to participate in our rights offerings and may experience dilution in your holdings.